mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/asia/siem-reap/itinerary.en.md

 The Fullerton Bay Hotel is a modern hotel that pays tribute to a bygone era.
-Infused with a sense of refinement and a style that is both contemporary and international, the 100\-room waterfront jewel is a spectacular addition to Singapore’s vibrant heritage precinct.
-The spacious rooms at Hotel Fullerton Bay feature classy rosewood and chrome textures and floor\-to\-ceiling windows.
+Infused with a sense of refinement and a style that is both contemporary and international, the 100-room waterfront jewel is a spectacular addition to Singapore’s vibrant heritage precinct.
+The spacious rooms at Hotel Fullerton Bay feature classy rosewood and chrome textures and floor-to-ceiling windows.
 Each room is fitted with an iPod dock and Nespresso coffee machine.
-En\-suite bathrooms offer a bathtub and feature Molton Brown toiletries.
+En-suite bathrooms offer a bathtub and feature Molton Brown toiletries.
 You can laze in the hotel's hot tub or work out at the fitness center while enjoying views of Singapore’s skyscape.

 ###
 DAY FOUR | March 16th, 2017 | Goodbye Singapore